• Menu

 Lower Falls on Fourmile Trail.
 Photo by: Granger Meador

 Easily one of the most popular and widely loved hikes in the area, the Fourmile Trail features stunning waterfalls, vivid displays of aspen foliage every fall, and high-elevation views of cliffs and the surrounding peaks.
-Not exactly true to its name, the out and back Fourmile Trail is actually a little over eight miles in length and provides a challenge for casual hikers and more than enough natural beauty to keep experienced ones from getting bored.
+Not exactly true to its name, the out-and-back Fourmile Trail is a little over eight miles in length and provides a challenge for casual hikers and more than enough natural beauty to keep experienced ones from getting bored.

 Located in the Weminuche Wilderness north of Pagosa Springs, the 35-minute drive to get here is well worth the drive.